onishchenkod/grocery_sales_analysis/README.md

 # Corporacion Favorita grocery sales forecasting
 ___
 Feature engineering and forecasting modeling for the Kaggle competition.

+Algorithms used:
+* Gradient Boosting
-Algorithms used: Gradient Boosting, LSTM Recurrent Neural Network, Random Forest, Extra Trees Regression, Ridge Regression.
+* LSTM Recurrent Neural Network
+* Random Forest
+* Extra Trees Regression
+* Ridge Regression.

 Model blending is used to acheive the best accuracy.